What Is a Minimum Viable Product?

 [Featured image] Two product designers discuss the minimum viable product (MVP) at a table in an office.

 A minimum viable product (MVP) is a version of your product that may not be fully complete, but it is functional enough for users to test and provide feedback.
-Its purpose is to determine if there is a market for your idea and if it effectively solves a problem for your customers.
-An MVP serves as a crucial starting point for Agile projects, which emphasize continuous feedback and iterative improvement by adding new features and refining existing ones to an existing product.
+Its purpose is to determine if a market exists for your idea and if it effectively solves a problem for your customers.
+An MVP serves as a crucial starting point for Agile projects, which emphasize continuous feedback and iterative improvement by adding new features and refining existing ones to a current product.

 How to define your minimum viable product

 1. Research your customer.
 Create personas for your target audience.
-This will help you focus down to what problems one person might have to gain insight into potential solutions.
+This will help you focus on what problems one person might have to gain insight into potential solutions.

 2. Think about how your product solves their problems.
 Using your customer personas, think about their specific pain points and determine how your product can meet their needs.

 3. Make a needs list and a wish list.
-In the process of determining the most basic solution, you may have ideas for extra features.
-Take note of them, but remember to only include the features customers need in the MVP.
+When determining the most basic solution, you may have ideas for extra features.
+Take note of them, but remember to include only the features customers need in the MVP.

 4. Map task flow.
-Create a visual list of steps the customer will need to take in order to use your product.
-This helps you ensure that you don’t leave any task out and every required piece is accounted for.
+Create a visual list of steps the customer will need to take to use your product.
+This will help you ensure that you include every required task and account for every piece.

 5. Release and gather feedback.
 Release your product to early adopters.
 This is not the same thing as launching your product.
 This is an experiment to see how people react to your MVP.